allenai/ontoemma/README.md

 # OntoEMMA ontology matcher

-This ontology matcher can be used to generate alignments between knowledgebases.
+This ontology matcher can be used to generate entity alignments between knowledgebases.

 ## Installation